Cammy-the-block/SimpleInventoryBackup/readme.md

 #SimpleInventoryBackup
 ###Inventory backups made easy!
 SimpleInventoryBackup allows server administrators to backup specific or all players inventories and restore them as they wish.
-The source can be seen at the [Github page](https://github.com/Cammy-the-block/SimpleInventoryBackup) Feel free to download the plugin at the [Bukkit page](http://dev.bukkit.org/bukkit-plugins/simpleinventorybackup/).
+The source can be seen at the [Github page.](https://github.com/Cammy-the-block/SimpleInventoryBackup) Feel free to download the plugin at the [Bukkit page](http://dev.bukkit.org/bukkit-plugins/simpleinventorybackup/).

 ##Features
 * Server Admins can backup all players' inventories or a chosen player's inventory in one command
 * Server Admins can also restore all all players' inventories or a chosen player's inventory in one command.
-* Players can request to have their inventory restored by an Admin
+* Players can request to have their inventory restored, which sends a message to admin allowing them to choose the proper choice of action.
+* Allows Admins to backup the inventories of players that are offline, using the same command.
+* Multiworld support allowing for configuration of which worlds inventory backups and restores occur.

 ##Commands
 **/backupinventory <player>** - Backs up a given player's inventory.
 To back up all players' inventories use all in place of a player name.